carterfm/Carter-Morfitt-Portfolio/README.md

 ## Description
 In this project, I built a portfolio page from scratch.
 The page includes an 'About Me', 'Recent Work', and 'Contact Me' section, with a navbar in the header that links to each of these sections.

 The 'Recent Work' section contains five images which double as links to my other live projects.
-Or rather, it will; at present, all the images are placeholders that link to a screenshot of a mock-up portfolio.

 The entire page is formatted to respond dynamically to screen size changes, and has both a desktop and mobile layout.

 Screenshots of finished app: